procrastinate-org/procrastinate/docs/quickstart.rst

 The application will be the entry point for both:

 - Declaring tasks (a.k.a job templates) to be launched by Procrastinate,
-- Launching the worker that will consume the jobs created frome those tasks.
+- Launching the worker that will consume the jobs created from those tasks.
 - DB migrations

 Prepare the database